 How to use the health insurance premium and tax credit calculator

-First, click here to get to the calculator.
-Once you're there, you'll enter your basic personal information and click submit when you’re finished.
+First, open the KFF Marketplace calculator.
+Once you're there, you'll enter your basic personal information and click submit when you finish.

 The information you'll enter includes:

 - Whether or not you have job-based coverage

 - Total number of people in your family